albirrkarim/react-speech-highlight-demo/API.md

   // Package Data and Cache Integration
   // Your app can read the data used by this package, like:
   PKG,
-  PREFERRED_VOICE, // Set global config for the preffered voice PKG_STATUS_OPT, // Package status option PKG_DEFAULT_LANG, // Package default lang
+  PREFERRED_VOICE, // Set global config for the preferred voice PKG_STATUS_OPT, // Package status option PKG_DEFAULT_LANG, // Package default lang
   LANG_CACHE_KEY, // Package lang sessionStorage key